mui/mui-x/docs/data/introduction/licensing/licensing.md

 This error indicates that your annual license key is expired.

-The annual license works **forever in production** with any version released before your license term ends.
+The annual license works **forever in production** with any version of MUI X Pro / Premium released before your license term ends.
 However, when the term ends, you are not allowed to use the current or older versions in **development**.

 To solve the issue, you can [renew your license](https://mui.com/r/x-get-license/) or stop making changes to code depending on MUI X's APIs.